 The local manager will ensure the actions or enquiries are completed accordingly and we aim to conclude your complaint within 56 days.
 At the conclusion of enquiries the appointed officer will submit a report detailing the action plan and/or their findings, and any proposed action against the individuals subject to the complaint.
 You will be provided with a copy of the report.

-When allegations of a more serious nature are made, the matter will be formally investigated, usually by the Professional Standards Department, and may be referred to the Independent Police Complaints Commission (IPCC) who will consider the most appropriate method of investigation.
-The IPCC will determine whether the matter can be dealt with by the force, supervised or managed by the IPCC, or whether they will conduct an independent investigation.
+When allegations of a more serious nature are made, the matter will be formally investigated, usually by the Professional Standards Department, and may be referred to the Independent Office for Police Conduct (IOPC) who will consider the most appropriate method of investigation.
+The IOPC will determine whether the matter can be dealt with by the force, supervised or managed by the IOPC, or whether they will conduct an independent investigation.